aaronbloomfield/pdr/labs/lab03/index.md

 You will also have to write up the difficulties.txt file, as described above in the lab procedure section.

-Note that you only have to implement the four stack methods described in the pre-lab section (and the constructor, of course): `push()`, `pop()`, `top()`, and `empty()`.
-The other methods (copy constructor, `operator=()`, etc.) do not need to be implemented for this lab.
+Your stack is only required to implement the four methods as described in the prelab: `push()`, `pop()`, `top()`, and `empty()`.
+It must also have no maximum capacity -- in other words, we should be able to push as many elements as we'd like.

 Most of you will implement your stack in one of the following ways:

 1. Re-use your list class from lab 2.
 You may need to add one or two methods to it for extra convenience.
-2. Build a linked-list / pointer based stack as discussed in lecture.
+2. Build a linked-list / pointer-based stack as discussed in lecture.
 Your stack class would contain a pointer to the head node of the stack, and push and pop would modify the singly-linked list accordingly.
 3. Manually implement an array-based stack.
 If you choose this method, your array must be able to automatically resize if the stack grows large enough to sufficiently fill the array.
 This is probably the most difficult of the three options.

 ### Submitting the stack / list files ###